Summer Research internship (SURE Program) at Scintillon Institute

 Students must provide a complete application packet, consisting of:

-Summer Class of 2017 will start on July 10th with a meeting at Scintillon Institute where SURE students can meet the faculty and learn about their research programs.
-The students will also be provided with a curriculum for the first year and information about the milestone for that year.
+Summer Class of 2018 will start with a meeting at Scintillon Institute where SURE students can meet the faculty and learn about their research programs.
+The students will also be provided with a curriculum for the first year and information about the milestone for that year as well as meeting returning students in their second year.